Why (Annie Lennox song): Release and chart performance

 "Why" was successful on the charts in several countries, peaking at number one in Italy.
 In Europe, it reached the top 10 in Belgium, Denmark, Ireland, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100, where it peaked at number three.
 In the UK, the single reached number five in its third week at the UK Singles Chart, on 5 April 1992.
 Additionally, it was a top-20 hit in Austria, Germany and Spain.

-Outside Europe, "Why" reached number seven on the RPM Top Singles chart in Canada, number 15 in New Zealand, number 17 in Australia, and number 34 on the Billboard Hot 100 in the United States.
-But on the Billboard Adult Contemporary, it was an even bigger hit, peaking at number six.
+Outside Europe, "Why" reached number seven on the RPM 100 Hit Tracks chart in Canada, number 15 in New Zealand, number 17 in Australia, and number 34 on the US Billboard Hot 100.
+On the Billboard Adult Contemporary, it peaked at number six.